 |Software Requirements deal with the implementation detail of business requirements in the system.

 Example: When the user clicks on the Navigation icon on the Infotainment system, an API call should be initiated for the display of a message to the user for system upgrade.

 |Business requirements are normally written in Natural language or high-level user stories.||Software requirements are functional and non-functional.

 Example: of non-functional requirements are performance, stress, portability, usability, memory optimization, look and feel, etc.

 Requirement analysis is the backbone of any SDLC model.

-An issue missed during requirement analysis and caught at Unit testing could cost tens of thousands of dollars to an organization and this cost could lead to millions of dollar if it comes from the market as a callback (in 2017, USA charged airbag manufacturer, Takata a fine of $1Billion due to exploding airbags).
+An issue missed during requirement analysis and caught at Unit testing could cost tens of thousands of dollars to an organization and this cost could lead to millions of dollars if it comes from the market as a callback (in 2017, the USA charged airbag manufacturer, Takata a fine of $1Billion due to exploding airbags).

 The organization would end up performing damage control tasks like root cause analysis, preparing 5 why documents, fault tree analysis, 8D document, etc. instead of concentrating on software development and quality.